roman-corgi/corgihowfsc/docs/source/nulling_test_gitl_cgi_howfsc.md

 calculate_jacobian_multiprocessed(output=output, proc=0)
 ```

-The function docstring contains more information about the parameters.
+The resulting file has a size of 2.2 GB.
+The function docstring contains more information about the input parameters.

 ## Run a nulling test with GITL on compact model